Critical incidents

 When should I seek help?

 People have natural resilience and coping mechanisms.
-Your personal strengths, sense of purpose, and the support of friends and family, will be key to your reponse to and recovery from exposure to a CI.
+Your personal strengths, sense of purpose, and the support of friends and family, will be key to your response to and recovery from exposure to a CI.
 You are advised to speak to a counsellor if you experience any of the following:

-• You are feeling on edge, jumpy, irritable or frightened most of the time.
+• You are feeling on edge, jumpy, irritable or frightened most of the time

 • You are concerned or distressed by your reactions, or your reactions are getting worse

-• Your reactions are impacting your daily life and functioning.
+• Your reactions are impacting your daily life and functioning

 You should seek help immediately if you are feeling hopeless or that you can’t go on.

-Call Lifeline on 13 11 14 or Triple zero 000 if or you are in danger, thinking about suicide, self-harm or harming others.
+Call Lifeline on 13 11 14 or Triple zero 000 if you are in danger, thinking about suicide, self-harm or harming others.

 Treatment